eagroom/IntroToRPresentation/index.md

 ## lapply, sapply, tapply

-looping is great, but R is an interactive language, for loops in the console would be hard, what's a statistician to do?
+looping is great, but R is an interactive language, multi-line loops in the console would be hard, what's a statistician to do?

 To the rescue... the applies!

-. lapply(): Loop over a list and evaluate a function on each element
+* lapply(): Loop over a list and evaluate a function on each element
-. sapply(): Same as lapply but try to simplify the result
+* sapply(): Same as lapply but try to simplify the result
-. apply(): Apply a function over the margins of an array
+* apply(): Apply a function over the margins of an array
-. tapply(): Apply a function over subsets of a vector
+* tapply(): Apply a function over subsets of a vector
-. mapply(): Multivariate version of lapply
+* mapply(): Multivariate version of lapply

 *** =pnotes